Emily De Sousa offers tips to strengthen the seafood industry's social media strategies

 Emily De Sousa.

-Emily De Sousa, the CEO of digital educational platform Seaside with Emily, joined SeafoodSource as a social media correspondent at Seafood Expo North America, which ran from 12 to 14 March in Boston, Massachusetts, U.S.A.
+Fisheries scientist and CEO of digital educational platform Seaside with Emily, Emily De Sousa joined SeafoodSource as a social media correspondent at Seafood Expo North America, which ran from 12 to 14 March in Boston, Massachusetts, U.S.A.

-De Sousa promotes sustainable seafood, healthy oceans, culinary adventures, and the rise of pescatourism through her website and via her Instagram and TikTok social media platforms.
-She travels around the world to speak at seminars, conferences, and forums advocating for ocean protection and seafood sustainability.
+De Sousa promotes sustainable seafood, healthy oceans, culinary adventures, and the rise of pescatourism through her website and Instagram and TikTok social media platforms.
+She travels around the world speaking at seminars, conferences, and forums advocating for ocean protection and seafood sustainability.

 Through her SeafoodSource social correspondence at SENA, De Sousa shared three main tips for seafood companies to help boost their social media presence: 1) Have a hook, 2) Be consistent, and 3) Share your "why."